-The SMP and Standing Committee gave the measure a moderate rating for validity.
+The SMP and the Standing Committee gave the measure a moderate rating for validity.
 During the SMP's review, some concerns were raised in identifying high versus low performers against the overall average.
-Some SMP members noted the limited details on missing data, the effects of non-reported components on overall composite performance, and the absence of risk adjustment and stratification justification.
-Measure score validity testing of the composite was generally noted as appropriate with improved validity by adding components along with standard predictors of malnutrition, such as age, diagnoses, and illness severity to 30-day readmission and LOS.
+Some SMP members noted the limited details on missing data, the effects of non-reported components on the overall composite performance, and the absence of risk adjustment and stratification justification.
+Measure score validity testing of the composite was generally noted as appropriate with improved validity due to the addition of components along with standard predictors of malnutrition (e.g., age, diagnoses, and illness severity) to 30-day readmission and LOS.
 Others questioned the inversed direction of LOS and measure performance and other risk factors affecting LOS and 30-day readmission, such as SDOH.
 The data element validity testing results were generally acceptable and deemed appropriate.
-The Standing Committee voted not to accept the SMP's moderate validity rating; therefore, the Standing Committee discussed the measure validity in detail.
-The Standing Committee asked developers whether they tested the correlation of care plan development to the LOS and 30-day readmission and whether validity testing in hospitals where the components are implemented may bias the findings.
-They also asked if outcomes data supporting discharge to home versus skilled nursing facilities were available for patients with implemented care plans to capture hospital-based interventions on the health system.
+The Standing Committee voted not to accept the SMP's moderate validity rating; therefore, the Standing Committee discussed the measure's validity in detail.
+The Standing Committee asked the developers whether they tested the correlation of care plan development to LOS and 30-day readmission and whether validity testing in hospitals where the components are implemented may bias the findings.
+They also asked whether outcomes data supporting discharge to home versus skilled nursing facilities were available for patients with implemented care plans to capture hospital-based interventions on the health system.
 The developers stated that wide composite implementation in non-tested hospitals should reduce bias concern.
 Standing Committee members asked whether the four individual components were tested to support each other and whether the success of one component contributes to the success of other components.
-Developers described that the composite mirroring the framework is intended to aid overall performance as demonstrated in the item to score correlation, results, and analyses.
-After a robust discussion, the Standing Committee voted moderate for validity.
+The developers explained that the composite mirroring the framework is intended to aid the overall performance as demonstrated in the item-to-score correlation, results, and analyses.
+Following the robust discussion, the Standing Committee voted in favor of a moderate rating for validity.
 Similar to the SMP's discussion, the Standing Committee accepted the data element validity testing methods and results.

-The SMP and Standing Committee gave the composite construction a moderate rating.
-The SMP members generally favored the composite construction approach, specifically the inclusion of appropriate process-related components to the provided framework.
-Some SMP members wanted additional details on the equal component weighting and whether nominal (i.e., qualitative) rather than interval (i.e., quantitative) level data is appropriate for reliability and validity averaging.
-The Standing Committee did not accept the SMP's moderate vote for composite construction.
-No further comments were offered by the Standing Committee members who gave a moderate rating for the composite construction.
+The SMP and the Standing Committee gave the composite construction a moderate rating.
+The SMP members generally favored the composite construction approach, specifically the inclusion of appropriate, process-related components to the provided framework.
+Some SMP members wanted additional details on the equal component weighting and whether nominal-level (i.e., qualitative) data as opposed to interval-level (i.e., quantitative) data are appropriate for reliability and validity averaging.
+The Standing Committee did not accept the SMP's moderate vote for composite construction and offered no further comments.
+Ultimately, they gave a moderate rating for the composite construction criterion.